raj-deshmukh6403/Retail-Analysis/README.md

 Download the **Online Retail dataset** from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+Retail) and place it in the `data/raw/` directory.

+But it is alredy there when cloning the repository, so no need to download

 ### 5. Create required directories

 ```bash
 mkdir -p data/raw data/processed models visualizations
 ```
+But the folders are alredy there when cloning the repository, so no need to craete them again
 ---

 ## 🧪 Usage